Sufism and Idries Shah

 Welcome to our latest news, blog and podcasts

-I’ll Take the Nine from The Exploits of the Incomparable Mulla Nasrudin
+Warning from The Subtleties of the Inimitable Mulla Nasrudin

-I’ll Take the Nine from The Exploits of the Incomparable Mulla Nasrudin
+Warning from The Subtleties of the Inimitable Mulla Nasrudin

 The appeal of Nasrudin is as universal and timeless as the truths he illustrates.
 His stories are read, enjoyed and shared by children, scientists, scholars and followers of philosophy the world over.
 Idries Shah assembled perhaps the largest collection of Nasrudin’s trials and tribulations from sources across North Africa, Turkey, the Middle East and Central Asia.
 Gradually, these are being absorbed into Western culture.
 Some are no longer identified as Nasrudin stories at all!